dummy-team/dummy-wordpress/README.md

 # Install
 ## Requirements
 First you'll need to [install Wordpress](http://codex.wordpress.org/Installing_WordPress) then get the [Timber plugin](https://github.com/jarednova/timber#installation).
-While it isn't required, the [Visual composer plugin](http://vc.wpbakery.com/) works very well with wp-dummy-twig.
+While it isn't required, the [Visual composer plugin](http://vc.wpbakery.com/) works very well with Dummy Wordpress.

 ## Get it from github
 To install this starter theme download [sources](https://github.com/dummy-team/wp-dummy-twig/archive/master.tar.gz) from github and extract it in your worpdress theme folder, then activate it.